 1/4 teaspoon ColorKitchen Yellow Food Dye

 1/4 teaspoon ColorKitchen Blue Food Dye

-Line two baking sheets with parchment paper, and roll the mixture into balls, place in the freezer for about 10 to 15 minutes to harden a little bit.
-Remove from freezer and form them into the iconic square, by squishing each side together.
-Place them back on the parchment paper and place the cookie sheets in the freezer until the squares are very firm, at least 1 hour.
+- Line two baking sheets with parchment paper, and roll the mixture into balls, place in the freezer for about 10 to 15 minutes to harden a little bit.
+Remove from freezer and form them into the iconic square, by squishing each side together with your index finger and thumb.
+Place them back on the parchment paper and place the baking sheets in the freezer until the squares are very firm, at least 1 hour.

 - In a double boiler, add 80% of the white chocolate.
 Melt until it reaches 100°F on a chocolate thermometer, remove from heat and add in the remaining 20%.
 Stir vigorously until it is completely combined.
 Add the yellow and blue food dye and stir to combine completely.

 - Remove the sheets from the freezer and using a fork like a spoon, so the excess chocolate can drip off the candy, dip each square into the melted chocolate.
 Place back on the parchment paper and back into the freezer.
 Allow the chocolate to come down to 89°F before the second coating.

 - Remove and dip again.
 Once all the squares have been coated in chocolate, transfer back to the freezer.
 Let sit again for about 5 minutes to harden, remove and drizzle the excess chocolate on top for a pretty finish.

 - Store in the fridge for up to 1 week, or freeze them like all crazy candy ladies do.